 1. Recent cyclones in the news.

 3. Which country named the cyclone?

-Now, Read the following article to know all about cyclones in India.
+Now, Read the following article to learn all about cyclones in India.

-• The Indian Meteorological Department located in New Delhi is responsible to mandate the name of a tropical cyclone and storm developing over the North Indian Ocean region including the Bay of Bengal and the Arabian Sea.
+- The Indian Meteorological Department located in New Delhi is responsible for mandating the name of a tropical cyclone and storm developing over the North Indian Ocean region including the Bay of Bengal and the Arabian Sea.

-• Naming of The Tropical Cyclones over the North Indian Ocean Region started in the year 2004.
+- The naming of Tropical Cyclones over the North Indian Ocean Region started in the year 2004.

 |Here is the alphabetical list of all the 13 member countries of the WMO/ESCAP panel.|

 | Bangladesh, India, Iran, Maldives, Myanmar, Oman, Pakistan, Qatar, Saudi Arabia, Sri Lanka, Thailand, United Arab Emirates and Yemen.|